This article may contain compensated links. Please read the disclosure for more info.

-How do you find the key signature of a piece?
+How do you figure out the key signature of a piece?

 Here are some tips and tricks to help you decide what key a piece is in.
 A couple of things to memorize, then simply follow the steps outlined below!